Published October 28, 2013

-A survey looking into how many people aged 18-74 have tried using drugs shows that the majority of those who have, only tried drugs once, a few times or for a short period of time and then grew out of it, RÚV
+A survey looking into how many people aged 18-74 have tried using drugs shows that the majority of those who have, only tried drugs once, a few times or for a short period of time and then grew out of it, RÚV reports.

 The survey, conducted by criminologist Helgi Gunnlaugsson, reveals that 10,000 people use cannabis regularly.
 The drug use mostly occurs amongst younger people and becomes less frequent the older people get.